MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner.md

 >
 >     For more information about how to view the current port range and increase the range, see [Settings that can be Modified to Improve Network Performance](https://docs.microsoft.com/biztalk/technical-guides/settings-that-can-be-modified-to-improve-network-performance).
 >
-> - You might need to increase the list view threshold (by default, 5000).
-For more information, see the following SharePoint documentation: [Manage large lists and libraries in SharePoint](https://support.office.com/article/manage-large-lists-and-libraries-in-sharepoint-b8588dae-9387-48c2-9248-c24122f07c59#__bkmkchangelimit&ID0EAABAAA=Server).
+> - For large SharePoint farms, you might need to increase the list view threshold (by default, 5,000).
+For more information, see the following SharePoint documentation: [Manage large lists and libraries in SharePoint](https://support.office.com/article/manage-large-lists-and-libraries-in-sharepoint-b8588dae-9387-48c2-9248-c24122f07c59#__bkmkchangelimit&ID0EAABAAA=Server)..

 ### 3. Label files that can't be inspected
 For the file types that can't be inspected, the scanner applies the default label in the Azure Information Protection policy, or the default label that you configure for the scanner.